 Coaching: Sports Lessons*

 Technology: Social Media/Blogging

 * denotes new classes

-Each athlete MUST have a mentor BEFORE they can register and it cannot be a family member.
-Mentors can only have one athlete-leader at a time.
-Transportation to and from the Kansas City Police Academy is on your own.
+Each athlete MUST have a mentor BEFORE they can register and it cannot be their parent.
+Mentors can be with one athlete-leader at a time.
+Transportation to and from Lindenwood University is on your own.

 Cutoff date to register for ALPs University is either when we reach 40 athletes and 40 mentors OR May 1, whichever happens first.